kdeldycke/awesome-engineering-team-management/README.md

 * [As a product manager, how do you earn the respect and trust of your team?](https://twitter.com/johncutlefish/status/1124938723093766144)
 * [Great PMs don’t spend their time on solutions](https://www.intercom.com/blog/great-product-managers-dont-spend-time-on-solutions/) - Not on solutions, no. But on customer's problems.
 * [Things I have learnt as the software engineering lead of a multinational](https://minnenratta.wordpress.com/2017/01/25/things-i-have-learnt-as-the-software-engineering-lead-of-a-multinational/) - Some interesting points here, some others needs to be challenged.
+- [Do engineering managers need to be technical?](https://increment.com/teams/do-engineering-managers-need-to-be-technical/) - Yes. `Looking forward to the next 30 years of management trends, only a few things seem certain: Managers should be technical, and the definition of technical will continue to change.`.

 ### Engineers